Cerulean warbler: Description

 Immature individuals are generally similar to adult females, though the back may be more yellowish.
 All fledged individuals, regardless of their age or sex, have two prominent white wing-bars and white spots on the tail.

 The beak and legs of the cerulean warbler vary in color depending on an individual's age and sex.
-Adult males have a black beak, with the lower half a slightly lighter dark grey.
-Adult females have dark grey beaks that may become dark brown on the lower half.
+Adult males have a black beak, with the lower half a slightly lighter dark gray.
+Adult females have dark gray beaks that may become dark brown on the lower half.
 Recently fledged birds have a brownish beak.
 Adults have black legs and brown irises, while juveniles have dark brown legs and dark brown irises.
 Hatchlings have pink bare parts, including the beak and legs, and black eyes.

-The song is a buzzed accelerating zray zray zray zray zeeee.
+Their song is a buzzed, accelerating zray zray zray zray zeeee.
 The primary call is a buzzy, metallic zzee.
 Males use their songs to attract potential mates and to mark out their territory.
 Cerulean warblers are also capable of imitating the songs of other birds alongside their typical song.
 Females rarely sing, but often call when nesting.
 An alarm call is used to signal the arrival of a predator or another bird threatening the nest.